The American Adventure Theme Park

-The American Adventure was a theme park in Derbyshire, England, near Nottingham and Derby on the edge of Heanor.
-The park for many years had a number of large white-knuckle attractions, before being rethemed as a 'family' park aimed at the under-14 market in 2005.
+The American Adventure was a theme park in Derbyshire, England.
+For many years, the park had a number of large white-knuckle attractions, before being rethemed as a 'family' park aimed at the under-14 market in 2005.
 In January 2007, the owners of the park announced that it would not reopen for the new season, and the rides would be sold off.

 History

 The American Adventure, built on an area of Country Park which had been subject to deep seam and opencast coal mining, was originally opened in June 1987 with an Old West and Cowboys vs. Native Americans theme.
-A theme park called Britannia Park had been opened on the site in 1985 but closed after just 10 weeks, insolvent, and its founder Peter Kellard was later imprisoned for fraud.
-Derbyshire County Council purchased the site in 1986 and later sold it to the conglomerate Granada, which in June 1987 opened the American Adventure, heralded as Britain's Major New Theme Park.
+A theme park called Britannia Park had been opened on the site in 1985 but closed after just ten weeks, insolvent, and its founder Peter Kellard was later imprisoned for fraud.
+Derbyshire County Council purchased the site in 1986 and sold it to the conglomerate Granada, which in June 1987 opened the American Adventure, heralded as Britain's Major New Theme Park.

-Initial attractions at the American Adventure included the two-drop log flume Cherokee Falls, the runaway mine train, the Buffalo Stampede roller coaster, a pirate ship, and a Ferris wheel.
+Initial attractions at the American Adventure included the two-drop log flume Cherokee Falls, the runaway mine train, the Buffalo Stampede roller coaster, a pirate ship and a Ferris wheel.

 In 1989, the original theme expanded to other elements of North American culture and history.
 This involved an area themed around space travel, featuring the Missile roller coaster, a Vekoma Boomerang coaster which was at the time voted the best roller coaster in the UK.
 Shortly before this there was the Canadian themed addition of the Rocky Mountain Rapids.
 In the same year, the Assault Course round in the junior version of The Krypton Factor (known as Young Krypton) was filmed.
 In 1993, the log-flume was extended to have a third drop and was renamed from Cherokee Falls to Nightmare Niagara.
 The extra drop made it the tallest log flume in the UK throughout its operational life (this record was reverted to Loggers Leap at Thorpe Park as this ride used to hold the record before the new drop was added, and when that closed in 2015, the title went to Tiger Rock at Chessington World of Adventures).
 In 1995, the Iron Wolf roller coaster (now located in a Polish theme park and known as the Tic Tac Tornado) was installed, which broke away from the American theming of the park and was instead themed around the ITV gameshow Gladiators.

-From 1996 onwards, the park began to decline, and in 1997, Granada sold it to the company Ventureworld which was headed by John Broome, a former Alton Towers developer.
-During the reign of Broome as owner of the park, the only noticeable change was the addition of minor or upcharge attractions, and the slow decline of many of the park's attractions.
+From 1996 onwards, the park began to decline, and in 1997, Granada sold it to the company Ventureworld which was headed by John Broome, former chairman of Alton Towers.
+During this period, the only notable change was the addition of minor upcharge attractions.